rust-lang/book/src/ch20-02-advanced-traits.md

 delegate to `self.0`, which would allow us to treat `Wrapper` exactly like a `Vec<T>`.
-If we wanted the new type to have every method the inner type has, implementing the `Deref` trait on the `Wrapper` to return the inner type would be a solution (we discussed implementing the `Deref` trait in [“Treating Smart Pointers Like Regular References with `Deref`”][smart-pointer-deref]<!-- ignore --> in Chapter 15).
+If we wanted the new type to have every method the inner type has, implementing the `Deref` trait on the `Wrapper` to return the inner type would be a solution (we discussed implementing the `Deref` trait in the [“Treating Smart Pointers Like Regular References”][smart-pointer-deref]<!-- ignore -->
+section in Chapter 15).
 If we didn’t want the `Wrapper` type to have all the methods of the inner type—for example, to restrict the `Wrapper` type’s behavior—we would have to implement just the methods we do want manually.

 This newtype pattern is also useful even when traits are not involved.
 Let’s switch focus and look at some advanced ways to interact with Rust’s type system.

-[newtype]: ch20-02-advanced-traits.html#using-the-newtype-pattern-to-implement-external-traits
+[newtype]: ch20-02-advanced-traits.html#implementing-external-traits-with-the-newtype-pattern
 [implementing-a-trait-on-a-type]: ch10-02-traits.html#implementing-a-trait-on-a-type
-[traits-defining-shared-behavior]: ch10-02-traits.html#traits-defining-shared-behavior
+[traits]: ch10-02-traits.html
-[smart-pointer-deref]: ch15-02-deref.html#treating-smart-pointers-like-regular-references-with-the-deref-trait
+[smart-pointer-deref]: ch15-02-deref.html#treating-smart-pointers-like-regular-references
-[tuple-structs]: ch05-01-defining-structs.html#using-tuple-structs-without-named-fields-to-create-different-types
+[tuple-structs]: ch05-01-defining-structs.html#creating-different-types-with-tuple-structs